|

 What’s the most romantic way to propose?

-There’s no proposal that works for everyone because every person, and every couple, is different.
+No proposal works for everyone because every person, and every couple, is different.
 What’s considered romantic for one person may not be considered romantic for another.
 To ensure that a proposal is perfect for you, the best thing you can do is put a lot of thought into it and go above and beyond to show your partner how much you care about them.

 What do I say while proposing?